TrendingTechnology/saga/readme.md

 ## Introduction

-JavaScript is known _really well_ for its number of questionable design decisions and seemingly chaotic runtime behaviour.
-The language has been criticised down to the core with tons of rants and memes circulating all around the internet about how "sloppy" its programming model or type system has been curated to be.
-Type coercion happens everywhere, often with unexpected results, loads of bad code habits spring up, there's tons of one-liner packages on NPM, fragmentation happens everywhere and loads of browsers still won't support the latest features of JavaScript.
-For now, everyone is forced to stick with JavaScript, and be forced to comply.
+JavaScript is known really well for having a very sloppy programming model, a lack of typing and a very weird ecosystem that reeks of "bad coding habits.
+It's been criticised and even mocked by people ranting about many of its questionable design decisions and seemingly chaotic runtime behaviour.
+Coercion happens literally everywhere, the entire ecosystem is too reliant on dependencies, a framework releases every minute, there's no standard library but a weird mix of functions, and the language itself is becoming mroe bloated with new features.

-Entire encoding methods such as JSF[censored] were invented as a direct criticism of JavaScript's weak typing, plus dozens of programming languages that claim to compile to JavaScript but produce tons of mostly _unreadable_ boilerplate in the process, or often introduce new problems that cause them to mostly die out in the process.
-The language _itself_ is becoming more bloated with new features, _too many_ features with no room for an API.
-The thing is, everything is _forced_ - if you want to develop something for the web, you've got everything but JavaScript.
+Entire languages were either invented as a direct criticism of JavaScript's problems, and dozens of programming languages, some well-known, that compile to JavaScript, many of them spewing out unreadable boilerplate rather than a clean and readable JavaScript output.
+The thing is, everything is forced, you've only got one way to develop something for the web &mdash; JavaScript.

 ### Introducing Nova